voostindie/vincents-productivity-suite-for-alfred/README.md

                 {% endfor %}
 ```

 This sets up the defaults to prepend the current date to every note filename in YYYY-MM-DD format, append it to the title in DD-MM-YYYY format and also add a "todo" tag.
 Since these are the defaults, this happens for every note type.
-But, for events, the text is set to a template that fills in the attendees of the event (pulled from the calender).
+But, for events, the text is set to a template that fills in the attendees of the event (pulled from the calendar).

 The default template for the filename - if you don't configure anything - is `null` (in YAML).
 In that case VPS uses the template for the title instead.
 This saves you the trouble of having to define the same thing twice if you want filename and title to be the same.